Scooter the Box Turtle

 The larger you can make the set up for your tortoise the happier and healthier it will be.
 So do your best to provide it with as much space as possible.

-I find the best substrate to be a 50/50 mix of play sand and topsoil (no additives like perlite, just plain dirt) or sand and coconut fiber (sold in a brick that you expand in water).
-It’s easy to clean up and if some is ingested it is passed.
-I’ve not had any problems with it.
-No matter what substrate you use there will be somebody out there that has something bad to say about it, so you need to work with what works best for you and your tort.
+I find the best substrate to be a 50/50 mix of play sand and topsoil (no additives like perlite, just plain dirt) or sand and coir (sold in a brick that you expand in water).
+Some brand names are Flukkers, Eco Earth, Bed a Beast.
+It’s easy to clean up and if some is ingested it is easily passed so long as you keep your tortoise well hydrated.
+I’ve not had any problems with keeping either my hatchlings or adults on these mixes.
+No matter what substrate you use there will be somebody out there that has something bad to say about it, so you need to work with what’s best for you and your tortoise.
 Contrary to what some will tell you, the substrate should not be kept bone dry.
 It should have some moisture to it.
 Not enough so the torts are getting wet, but not so dry that it’s dusty either.
-I usually leave one end very dry and the area under their basking lamp I mist heavily daily.
+I usually have to pour water in the area of the basking lamp every couple of days to keep that area damp.
 The lamp dries it up rather quickly.
+It should be damp enough so when squeezed it holds together but no drops of water come out.

 When setting up your enclosure keep the cost of the fixtures and bulbs in mind.
-A hood fixture may cost $20 - $30 plus a new bulb about $15.
+A hood fixture may cost $20 - $30 or more plus a new bulb about $15 or more.
 Then you also need to buy a fixture to hold a heat bulb for basking, which is about another $10.
-You may pay $40 for a UVB/heat lamp and another $10 for the domed fixture it goes in, but you get much better UVB output and you have the simplicity of one fixture and the bulb lasts longer than six months.
+You may pay $50 for a UV/heat lamp and another $10 for the domed fixture it goes in, but you get much better UVB output and you have the simplicity of one fixture and the bulb lasts longer than six months.
 If you’re lucky you’ll have a pet shop or herp society member that owns a solar meter to check your bulbs output for you.

 There is no substitution that compares to all natural sunlight.
 If you have a yard and you’re able to provide a secure outdoor enclosure for your tortoise please do so.
 The bigger the better.
 Plant it with all sorts of edible plants and weeds, provide a good soaking dish and your RT will be as happy and healthy as it can possibly be in captivity.
-Just be sure to provide a secure enclosure which includes a good cover made with hardware cloth or chicken wire.
+Just be sure to provide a secure enclosure, which includes a good cover, made with hardware cloth.
 Not only are predators a threat to RT’s but also RT’s are amazing escape artists.

-Dandelion, chicory, endive, escarole, red or green leaf lettuce, radicchio, romaine, watercress and spinach (high in oxalates, but over all good vitamin content).
+Turnip greens, dandelion, chicory, endive, escarole, red or green leaf lettuce, radicchio, romaine, mustard greens, collard greens, watercress and spinach (high in oxalates, but over all good vitamin content).
 The key to a good diet is variety.
 Although spinach is listed as a bad food on many sites the other vitamins it contains offset the fact that it’s high in oxalates.
 As long as you provide good variety spinach is a good part of the diet.
+A whole carrot or broccoli stalk can be given about once a month.
+Good for them to chew on and help keep the beak trim.

 Links: